 Bonn, a region for science and research

 Embedded in the triangle of the "ABC region" marked by the cities of Aachen, Bonn, and Cologne (Köln), which is considered the densest research and technology landscape in Europe, Bonn has earned an international reputation as a center of science.
 The starting point is the University of Bonn, founded in 1818, with its approximately 38,000 students today.
 In July 2019, it was awarded the status of a university of excellence.
 In addition, institutes, research facilities, and universities have developed into the Bonn science region over the past two decades.
-Together with research center caesar, a research institute associated with the Max Planck Society that conducts research in the field of neuroethology, and LIFE & BRAIN, a research center for applied biomedicine, and the German Center for Neurodegenerative Diseases Research (DZNE), Bonn forms a focal point in the field of neuroscience.
+Together with the Max Planck Institute for Neurobiology of Behavior – caesar (MPINB) that conducts research in the field of neuroethology, and LIFE & BRAIN, a research center for applied biomedicine, and the German Center for Neurodegenerative Diseases Research (DZNE), Bonn forms a focal point in the field of neuroscience.
 Bonn is also home to a number of science's leading intermediary and funding organizations with international impact.

 Cost of living in Bonn